Ben practices as a member of Beasley Allen Law Firm’s Personal Injury and Products Liability Section.

 Ben has been regularly selected to the Best Lawyers in America list since 2017 and Midsouth Super Lawyers list since 2018.

-Ben is a frequent guest speaker about settlement issues and cases involving Nursing Homes.
+Ben has been a guest speaker about settlement issues and cases involving nursing homes.

 After working three years as a police officer with the Montgomery Police Department, Ben completed his undergraduate degree at Auburn University at Montgomery and later attended law school at Cumberland School of Law.
 While in law school, Ben served as an editor for The American Journal of Trial Advocacy.
 Ben has been published in that publication and others.

 Ben is married to Lisa Matthews Locklar.
 He has three daughters, Katie, Sarah Beth and Greyson.
 Katie, who is married to Kyle McMaster, is a graduate of the University of Alabama and of the Auburn University School of Veterinary Medicine.
 Sarah Beth is a graduate of the University of South Alabama.
 Greyson is currently a student at the University of Alabama.